NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/RA-API/Home/Technical-Patterns.page.md

 Implementations SHALL provide capability to offer and consume basic CRUD (create, read/search, update, delete) interactions via http.

-Implementations SHALL provide capability to offer and consume additional FHIR REST functionality, e.g. Transaction support, Conditional Update etc. as required in the relevant, specific Implementation guidance in play for a given integration.
+Implementations SHALL provide capability to offer and consume additional FHIR REST functionality, e.g. Transaction support, Conditional Update etc. as required in the relevant, specific implementation guidance in play for a given integration.

 Implementers SHALL be aware of and compliant with standard FHIR REST functionality defined in the HL7 FHIR Specification on topics: